konrad-jamrozik/mining-sandboxes-icse2016/README.md

 ### Figure 5 data

 The charts have been generated from files in the [saturation charts data 12 apps 2h](results/saturation charts data 12 apps 2h) directory.

+### Figure 8 data

+The charts have been generated from files in the [saturation charts data 12 apps 2h per event](results/saturation charts data 12 apps 2h per event) directory.